duckietown/duckietown-slimremote/README.md

 ### Building

-To build the image locally (i.e. on an x86 laptop), run the following command from the project root directory:
+To build the image locally (i.e. on an x86 laptop), run the following command from root directory of this project:

     docker build --file docker/robot/Dockerfile --tag duckietown-slimremote .